 Although “lament” and “complaint” have some things in common, biblically they cannot be mistaken for each other.
 Time after time, we see God’s dissatisfaction with complaining and grumbling; most evident are the grumbling Israelites in Exodus.
 Lamenting, however, seems common and acceptable.
 How can we express ourselves openly and honestly to God without being offensive?
 Lament or Complaint?
 Let’s consider the difference.

-Complaint reveals belief in a God who is unreliable.
+When expressed as faithless grumbling, complaint reveals belief in a God who is unreliable.
 His Word clearly distinguishes complaint as a sin and stumbling block (Philippians 2:14).
 The grumbling Israelites did not have faith that God was good (Exodus 15:22-24; 16:1-3), and their grumbling led them into wandering 40 years in the wilderness.
-Complaint does not please God, it offends Him.
+This expression of complaint does not please God, it offends Him.

-In the words of Michael Card, “It’s easy to praise God when things in your life are going well, but what about the other times?
+“It’s easy to praise God when things in your life are going well, but what about the other times?
 What happens when mountaintop experiences cascade into seasons of struggling in the valley?
 God expects us to pour out our hearts to Him, whether in joy or pain.
 But many of us don’t feel right expressing our anger, frustration and sadness in prayer.
-Our personal worship experience is not complete unless we understand the lost language of lament.”
+Our personal worship experience is not complete unless we understand the lost language of lament.” – Michael Card